 UPSC Exam Preparation: Topic of the Day – National Institutional Ranking Framework (NIRF)

-Ministry of Human Resource Development (MHRD) has launched the National Institutional Ranking Framework (NIRF) in 2015.
+Ministry of Human Resource Development (MHRD) launched the National Institutional Ranking Framework (NIRF) in 2015.
 NIRF has laid down a methodology for ranking institutions across India.
 A core committee that was set up by the MHRD made recommendations to identify the methodology and broad parameters to rank various institutions and universities.
 In addition to excellence in teaching, learning and the research culture, the framework also includes parameters such as inclusiveness and diversity.
 Ranking of institutions of Higher Education will be an annual exercise as decided by the MHRD.

 - Teaching Learning and Resources – the core activities of any place of learning are considered.
 Emphasis is laid on measuring the number and quality of faculty, lab resources, library and other such facilities needed for the development of the students.
 These parameters are further classified into the following sub-parameters: